asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	sources of inspiration, just as they had once looked to ancient Greece and Rome.
 The Gothic style became an established alternative for building country houses, and pointed arches appeared in décor and furniture.
 Gothic was “in” again.

-The second example above shows us how the command line argument `grep -c string directory` can be used to produce the line number as well as line for each file that contains the string in the whole directory.
+The second example above shows us how the command line argument `grep -c string directory` can be used to produce the line number as well as line for each file that contains the string, in this case "tourist", in the whole directory.

 ## `-r`

 `grep -r string directory` is a command line argument that uses recursion while searching through repositories.
-This command line is not required to be run on a specific file, but instead has the ability to search every file within a directory, as well as the directory itself.
+This command line is not required to be run on a specific file, but instead has the ability to search every file within a directory, as well as the current directory and respective sub directories.
+My source for this specific command line argument is: https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/ .

 **EXAMPLE 1**